This is part III of my blog on versions. Last time we discussed

 tested.
 The failures were all due to missing dependencies that I had

-.
+failed to identify in Makefile.PL.
 Thus a new release (0.50) was

 required - somehow I made the same mistake, however as you can see